Perfect powder draws skiers from around the world

 The drive from Sapporo or the airport takes around three hours.
 There are buses from both points and trains via Otaru to Niseko Station.
 Local taxis are often equipped with ski racks for convenience.

-Niseko is the powder snow capital of Hokkaido.
+Niseko is the powder snow capital of Hokkaido .
 As the largest resort on the island, a huge variety of terrain and facilities are available to suit all levels.
 Niseko United is the largest area, comprising four resorts.
 Rental equipment is available from local stores for those traveling without gear.
-Smaller resorts like Niseko Moiwa provide a chance to enjoy the freshest powder away from the crowds.
+Smaller resorts like Mt.
+Moiwa provide a chance to enjoy the freshest powder away from the crowds.

 For adventurous skiers and snowboarders who want to get off the beaten track, Niseko has numerous backcountry guided tours and cat-skiing options, such as Chisenupuri, Weiss, and Shimamaki.
 The professionals will outfit you in the necessary safety gear and instill the rules of alpine safety.
 Adding a rugged sense of adventure to your Niseko experience, consider trying to conquer the majestic Mt.
 Yotei.

 Try snowmobiling to get your heart racing, or try the old school charms of snowshoeing.
-You can even be pulled through the powder by happy huskies - there are a great many activities for those seeking variety.
+There are a great many activities for those seeking variety.

 At the end of the day, there is nothing better than soaking in one of the many natural hot springs.